mizzunet/awesome-calibre-kindle/README.md

 * [html2mobi](https://github.com/moshfiqur/html2mobi) - A python script to convert webpages into .mobi format for reading on Kindle
 * [kindle-periodical](https://github.com/moszeed/kindle-periodical) -  create a periodical .mobi, with kindlegen
 * [kindleBookMaker](https://github.com/barretlee/kindleBookMaker) - Kindle Book Maker with KindleGen, Make Book from RSS/single URL/directory and so on.
+* [manga2mobi](https://github.com/KevCui/manga2mobi) - Download manga/comic and convert it to mobi file for Kindle
+* [papeer](https://github.com/lapwat/papeer) - Scrape the web in the eink era.
+Convert websites into ebooks.

 ## Kindle Browser
 * [kindle_infoscreen](https://github.com/hermannsblum/kindle_infoscreen) - Home-Assisstant Interface That Runs in the Kindle Browser.